 Keeping your estate plan updated

-Regardless of how an estate plan is created – by an individual or with professional guidance – it’s important to revisit the plan every few years.
+Regardless of how an estate plan is created, it’s important to revisit the plan every few years or at major milestones like a marriage, divorce, buying a home, or birth of a child.
 That will ensure your estate plan keeps pace with changing circumstances at each stage in life.

 Pre-planning for end of life